vwigmore/CS4035/README.md

-Steps for executing code with .tar.xz
+Steps for executing code with datasets already preprocessed --
---
-1. Create folder 'datasets' with all data sets from .tar.xz file
+1. Create folder 'datasets' with all data sets from dataset.zip and dataset_part2.zip

   `Optionally - Run visualisation.py`